 |---|---|---|

-| 4 chickens | 1 lb / day | ~50 days |
+| 4 chickens | 1 lb/day | ~50 days |

-| 6 chickens | 1.5 lbs / day | ~33 days |
+| 6 chickens | 1.5 lbs/day | ~33 days |

-| 10 chickens | 2.5 lbs / day | ~20 days |
+| 10 chickens | 2.5 lbs/day | ~20 days |

-| 12 chickens | 3 lbs / day | ~16-17 days |
+| 12 chickens | 3 lbs/day | ~16 to 17 days |

 How Much to Feed Chickens Per Day